Sony’s Xperia 5 boasts wireless support for Dualshock 4 controllers

-It’s typically early fall when Sony announces a smartphone to fill out its mid-range portfolio, and the Tokyo company didn’t deviate from the norm this time around.
-During a press conference at IFA 2019 in Berlin, it debuted the Xperia 5, which is chiefly distinguished from its predecessor — the Xperia 1, which launched at Mobile World Congress earlier this year — by a slightly more compact body.
+Sony typically announces a smartphone to fill out its mid-range portfolio in early Fall, and the Tokyo company has upheld tradition once again.
+During a press conference at IFA 2019 in Berlin, Sony debuted the Xperia 5, chiefly distinguished from its predecessor — the Xperia 1, which launched at Mobile World Congress earlier this year — by a slightly more compact body.

 Other spotlight features are exclusive wireless support for Sony’s DualShock 4 controller from the PS4 in titles like Fortnite, which will come to the Xperia 1 via an over-the-air software update.
 According to Sony, the Xperia 5 will be available in four colors — black, blue, white, and magenta — in Europe starting in October, with preorders kicking off next week.